 - Make sure that the plastic you are using is BPA free.
 Many plastics are now marked as ‘BPA’ free.

-- Avoid all plastics marked with the numbers 3, 7, or no number at all.
+- Avoid all plastics marked with the numbers 3, 7, or no number.

-- Replace plastic containers with glass or ceramic ones.
+- Replace plastic food containers with glass or ceramic ones.

-- Keep plastics away from all for hot or oily food.
+- Keep plastics away from hot or oily food.

-- Use ceramic dishes and covers in the microwave.
+- Use ceramic or glass dishes and covers in the microwave.

 - Avoid tinned food in cans with white plastic lining – especially tomatoes.
 Buy glass containers instead.